ConPaaS-team/conpaas/docs/userguide.rst

 If the ConPaaS frontend itself needs to be publicly accessible, the host-only network of VirtualBox can be replaced with a bridged network connected to a physical network interface that provides Internet access.
-Note that this bridge network must use a DHCP server that assigns a public IP address to the Nutshell or, alternatively, the Nutshell can be configured to use a static IP address (for example by editing the file ``/etc/network/interfaces``).
-If the Nutshell is publicly accessible, you may want to make sure that tighter security is implemented: the default user for the ConPaaS frontend is removed and access to SSH and OpenStack dashboard is blocked.
+As in the previous scenario, the Nutshell's IP address can be configured by editing the ``/etc/network/interfaces`` file.
+If the Nutshell is publicly accessible, you may want to make sure that tighter security is implemented: the default user for the ConPaaS frontend should be removed and access to SSH and OpenStack dashboard should be blocked.

 .. _raspberrypi-guide: